 Efficient fleet utilization is one of the key factors in an airline's success and profitability.
 In this section, the Airline Data Project (ADP) demonstrates how mainline carriers have improved the use of their fleets and how the hub-and-spoke carriers typically achieve lower fleet utilization than their low-cost counterparts.
 While network architecture explains some of the differences, the age of a carrier's fleet also is a significant factor.

 Details on carrier operating fleets found in this section include:

-- The key measurements of aircraft productivity, including aircraft utilization per day, stage-length and seat density
+- The key measurements of aircraft productivity, including aircraft utilization per day, stage-length and average number of seats

 - A carrier-by-carrier profile of costs associated with operating their fleets and sub fleets as defined by the ADP